 There are two ways to indicate XML Schema message definitions using the types element.
-One way is to embed schema definitions within xs:schema elements that are children of types, as we have already seen.
+One way is to inline schema definitions within xs:schema elements that are children of types, as we have already seen.
 The other way is to use xs:import directly under types.
-It is perfectly reasonable to use both ways in one WSDL document.
+It is perfectly reasonable to use both ways in one WSDL 2.0 document.

-A WSDL description MUST NOT refer to XML Schema components that are neither imported nor embedded into that WSDL description.
-In other words, the use of xs:import and/or xs:schema is a necessary condition for making XML Schema components available to a WSDL Description component.
+A WSDL 2.0 description may only refer to XML Schema components that are either imported nor inlined into that WSDL 2.0 description.
+In other words, the use of xs:import and/or xs:schema is a necessary condition for making XML Schema components available to a WSDL 2.0 Description component.

-The following XML syntax for the types element illustrates the use of xs: import and xs: schema:
+The following XML syntax for the types element illustrates the use of xs:import and xs:schema: